Summer meals

 Now, thanks to the work of No Kid Hungry, there’s a federal program to help families buy food during the summer.
 And there’s another new program that will help kids this summer: rural communities can now offer meals delivery and pick-up services, instead of requiring children to travel to the sites where the meals are served.

-Together, these new programs could help more than 30 million children in the United States.
+Together, these new programs could help as many as 31 million children in the United States.

 How We're Helping Kids Get Summer Meals